 How does breathing work for real though?

-The physiology of breathing for musicians
+The physiology of respiration for musicians

 Today we talk about the anatomy and physiology of breathing as it pertains to making music and staying alive.
 I also share some snippets of what I’m working on in her own voice lessons.